hay/facetool/README.md

                         Output file or folder
   -t TARGET, --target TARGET
                         'Head' when swapping
+  -ai AUDIO_INPUT, --audio-input AUDIO_INPUT
-  --as-percentage       Show face distances as percentages -bl BLUR, --blur BLUR
+                        Add a separate audio file with the end result movie --as-percentage       Show face distances as percentages -bl BLUR, --blur BLUR
                         Amount of blur to use during colour correction -dd DATA_DIRECTORY, --data-directory DATA_DIRECTORY
-                        Directory where the data files are located -fr FRAMERATE, --framerate FRAMERATE
+                        Directory where the data files are located -f, --force           Force commands and ignore warnings, like with sample -fr FRAMERATE, --framerate FRAMERATE
   -fa FEATHER, --feather FEATHER
                         Softness of edges on a swapped face